kevinpeterson/github-process-research/README.md

     ./publish.sh

-If you've contributed new research to the paper, don't forget to add your name to the paper!
+If you've contributed novel research to the manuscript, don't forget to add your name!
 You can do this by adding another author on the top of ```main.tex```.